 Here’s how you can fix a bitter tomato sauce right now.

 Why does tomato sauce taste bitter?

 Shop-bought or homemade tomato sauce can taste bitter for a lot of different reasons.
 At least when it comes to causes.
-The actual reason is that the tomato is too acidic, which creates a bitter flavor.
+The main reason is that the tomato is too acidic, which creates a bitter taste and flavor.